Task Oriented AutoML

 - 'lgbm': LGBMEstimator for task "classification", "regression", "rank", "ts_forecast" and "ts_forecast_classification".
 Hyperparameters: n_estimators, num_leaves, min_child_samples, learning_rate, log_max_bin (logarithm of (max_bin + 1) with base 2), colsample_bytree, reg_alpha, reg_lambda.

 - 'xgboost': XGBoostSkLearnEstimator for task "classification", "regression", "rank", "ts_forecast" and "ts_forecast_classification".
-Hyperparameters: n_estimators, max_leaves, max_depth, min_child_weight, learning_rate, subsample, colsample_bylevel, colsample_bytree, reg_alpha, reg_lambda.
+Hyperparameters: n_estimators, max_leaves, min_child_weight, learning_rate, subsample, colsample_bylevel, colsample_bytree, reg_alpha, reg_lambda.

 - 'rf': RandomForestEstimator for task "classification", "regression", "ts_forecast" and "ts_forecast_classification".
 Hyperparameters: n_estimators, max_features, max_leaves, criterion (for classification only).
+Starting from v1.1.0, it uses a fixed random_state by default.

 - 'extra_tree': ExtraTreesEstimator for task "classification", "regression", "ts_forecast" and "ts_forecast_classification".
 Hyperparameters: n_estimators, max_features, max_leaves, criterion (for classification only).
+Starting from v1.1.0, it uses a fixed random_state by default.

 - 'lrl1': LRL1Classifier (sklearn.LogisticRegression with L1 regularization) for task "classification".
 Hyperparameters: C.